Want to find out more about how DraftKings works for golf? Read our DraftKings Golf Explained page which takes you through the basics!

 Glendower GC, Gauteng, Johannesburg.
-Designer: Allison, 1937; Course Type: Classical, Parkland, Altitude; Par: 72; Length: 7,594 yards; Water Hazards: 11; Fairways: Kikuyu; Rough: Kikuyu; Greens A1/A4 Bentgrass, 12 on the stimpmeter.
+Designer: Charles Hugh Allison, 1937; Course Type: Classical, Parkland, Altitude; Par: 72; Length: 7,594 yards; Water Hazards: 11; Fairways: Kikuyu; Rough: Kikuyu; Greens A1/A4 Bentgrass, 12 on the stimpmeter.

 Tournament Stats.
 We've published some key player statistics for this week's BMW SA Open that are well worth a look.
-Naturally they'll help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes.
+Naturally they'll help to shape a view on players who traditionally play well at this event: Current Form | Tournament Form | First Round Leader Stats | Top 20 Finishes | Combined Current & Tournament Form.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.

 Winners & Prices.
-2016: Brandon Stone, 55/1; 2015: Andy Sullivan, 33/1; 2013: Morten Orum Madsen, 80/1; 2012: Henrik Stenson, 14/1; 2011: Hennie Otto, 33/1; 2010: Ernie Els, 9/1.
+2017: Graeme Storm, 150/1; 2016: Brandon Stone, 55/1; 2015: Andy Sullivan, 33/1; 2013: Morten Orum Madsen, 80/1; 2012: Henrik Stenson, 14/1; 2011: Hennie Otto, 33/1; 2010: Ernie Els, 9/1.
 The years reflect the calendar year in which the event was played, not the European Tour season.
-For a full summary of 2016 winners' prices click here.
+For a full summary of 2017 winners' prices click here.

 Tournament Trends & Key Factors.
-The 2013 event here was the first time that Glendower Golf Club had hosted the South African Open since 1997 so there's now 3 recent years of results to review, plus it's worth noting that the course also played host to the BMG Classic on the Sunshine Tour.
+The 2013 event here was the first time that Glendower Golf Club had hosted the South African Open since 1997 so there's now 4 recent years of results to review, plus it's worth noting that the course also previously played host to the BMG Classic on the Sunshine Tour.
 Recent winners were: 2014: Merrick Bremner, -12 (3 rounds); 2013: Ulrich Van Den Berg, -15 (3 rounds); 2012 Teboho Sefatsa, -10 (3 rounds); 2011 James Kamte, -9 (3 rounds); 2010: Brandon Pieters, -11 (3 rounds); 2009 Graham DeLaet, -11 (3 rounds).

-Analysing the winners here at Glendower for the past 3 renewals gives us a little more insight into the requirements for this test:
+Analysing the winners here at Glendower for the past 4 renewals gives us a little more insight into the requirements for this test:

 Looking at the winners and their stats above it's clear that no common style of play is likely to favoured here, an assertion backed up by 2012 BMG Classic (Sunshine Tour event, played here at Glendower GC) winner Teboho Sefatsa who describes his home track as 'as one of the country's best courses' stating that, 'The course does not favour the big-hitter or the deft short-game player.
 You need to bring an all-round game, and you need to play the course gracefully.
 Simply put, you need to hit straight and then follow up with quality shots.'

-All things considered, my final selections are as follows:
+My selections are as follows: